tsusanto/gt/_posts/2025-04-18-biscuit-and-gravy.md

 This is a very super easy recipe, especially if you choose to use store bought refrigerated biscuits.

+One sausage is enough for two small servings.

 Ingredients:
 * 1 pork bulk sausage in casing
 * 2 tablespoon of flour